nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-data-privacy.md

 - Comment
 - State

-The default email notifications (when a user subscribes a document, or when a user is involved in a workfow instance) can contain:
+The default email notifications (when a user subscribes to a document, or when a user is involved in a workflow instance) can contain:

 - Username
 - Firstname
 - Lastname
 - Audit entries

-### Nuxeo infrastructure components
+### Nuxeo Infrastructure Components

-The following Nuxeo infrastructure elements, in charge of teh data persistance, are willing to store personal information:
+The following Nuxeo infrastructure elements, in charge of the data persistence, are willing to store personal information:

 - The blob storage
-- The database (as it contains all document properties, the user registry etc)
+- The database (as it contains all document properties, the user registry, etc.)
 - Elasticsearch (which extracts information from the database and perform additional operations such as full text extraction)
 - The Nuxeo logs

 Then, depending on your implementation, personal information might be found:

 - In Redis or Kafka for asynchronous jobs
-- Any monitoring tools (which can possibility store IP addfresses for example)
+- Any monitoring tools (which can possibility store IP address for example)
-- If your using specific Nuxeo addons (Nuxeo Drive which store personal information on the local drive, or Nuxeo Easyshare which stored IP downloading documents)
+- If you are using specific Nuxeo addons (Nuxeo Drive which stores personal information on the local Drive, or Nuxeo Easyshare which stores IP downloading documents)

 ## Cookie Management

 **Nuxeo JSF UI** uses a set of cookies which are used exclusively to manage authentication and redirections:

-- `JSESSIONID`: Session ID for the web application to mantain the authentication alive
+- `JSESSIONID`: Session ID for the web application to maintain the authentication alive
 - `org.jboss.seam.core.TimeZone`
 - `org.jboss.seam.core.Locale`
 - `nuxeo.start.url.fragment`